How to Avoid Debt in 2020

 - Remind yourself constantly about your debt.

-All of these tips will help you pay down your existing debt and avoid accruing new debt, but only if you stick them for all of 2020 — and beyond.
+All of these tips will help you pay down your existing debt and avoid accruing new debt, but only if you stick to them for all of 2020 — and beyond.
 It’s so easy to assume that, just because you’re paying the minimum balance, that you’re on top of your debt.
 This is especially problematic with credit cards, which often have the highest interest rates.

 So remind yourself regularly to check the status of your debt, your spending, and your savings.
 Set a reminder on your phone to check your finances every month.
 Make a recurring meeting on your calendar to review your spending every two weeks.
 Schedule an alarm to go off every week to check your debt.
 Whatever it takes to make it a habit, do it.
 And do it regularly.